dokterbob/sustainable-cooperation-book/README.md

 # Regional expertise
 The primary aim of this project is to provide a quick overview of existing resources.
 Therefore, the initial focus will be global, adding regional specialization only gradually, when applicable.

+# Existing resources
+Where available, links to (externally managed) existing resources will be preferred over one-off replication of existing free (as in libre) information.
+Valuable existing resources with regards to this are:
+Open Source Ecology Wiki
+P2P Foundation Wiki
+Appropedia
+D-CENT
+The Open Building Institute